AhmedBadary/AhmedBadary.github.io/content/research/dl/nlp/intro.md

         * However, a brain encoding appears to be a __continuous pattern of activation__, and the symbols are transmitted via __continuous signals__ of sound/vision.

 2. **Issues of NLP in Machine Learning:**{: style="color: SteelBlue"}{: .bodyContents2 #bodyContents22}
-    :   * According to the above passage; we see that although human language is largely symbolic; it is still interpreted by the brain as a continuous signal.
+    :   * According to the paragraph above, we see that although human language is largely symbolic, it is still interpreted by the brain as a continuous signal.
-        This means that we cannot encode this information in a discrete manner; and rather must learn in a sequential, continuous way.
+        This means that we cannot encode this information in a discrete manner; but rather must learn in a sequential, continuous way.
-        * The large vocabulary, symbolic encoding of words creates a problem for machine learning – __sparsity__!
+        * The large vocabulary and symbolic encoding of words create a problem for machine learning – __sparsity__!

 3. **Machine Learning vs Deep Learning:**{: style="color: SteelBlue"}{: .bodyContents2 #bodyContents23}
     :   * Most Machine Learning methods work well because of __human-designed representations__ and __input features__.
             Thus, the _learning_ here is done, mostly, by the people/scientists/engineers who are designing the features and __not__ by the machines.
-            This, rendered Machine Learning to become just a __numerical optimization method__ for __optimizing weights__ to best make a final prediction.
+            This rendered Machine Learning to become just a __numerical optimization method__ for __optimizing weights__ to best make a final prediction.
     :   * How does that differ with Deep Learning (DL)?
             * __Representation learning__ attempts to automatically learn good features or representations
             * __Deep learning__ algorithms attempt to learn (multiple levels of) representation and an output